-- 6.37 All money in the hands of the Council is controlled by the Section 151 Officer.
-The Section 151 Officer is thereby responsible for providing assurances that the Council's money is properly managed in a way that balances risk with return, with the overriding consideration being given to security. - 6.38 In accordance with the Council's Anti Money Laundering Policy, all suspected attempts to use the Council to launder money must be reported to the Chief Internal Auditor who is the Council's Money Laundering Reporting Officer (see Rule 5.36).
+- 6.36 All money in the hands of the Council is controlled by the Section 151 Officer.
+The Section 151 Officer is thereby responsible for providing assurances that the Council's money is properly managed in a way that balances risk with return, with the overriding consideration being given to security. - 6.37 In accordance with the Council's Anti Money Laundering Policy, all suspected attempts to use the Council to launder money must be reported to the Chief Internal Auditor who is the Council's Money Laundering Reporting Officer (see section 4.6.6).